otrv4/otrv4/otrv4.md

   - If she is the "high" end, set `initiator` as `true`, use Ca as the sending chain key (Cs), Cb as the receiving chain key (Cr).
   - If she is the "low" end, set `initiator` as `false`, use Cb as the sending chain key (Cs), Ca as the receiving chain key (Cr).

+TODO: we can not set the initiator as a side effect of deciding who will use each key, but we can use the same condition to decide who will be initiator.
+This may be a problem because every time I talk to Bob I will have the same condition.

 ## OTR Conversation Initialization